Sundays

 10:30am // Room 212

 The primary emphasis of this class is to promote a deeper understanding of God and His Word through the integration of Bible study, theology, and apologetics.
-We are continuing the series, “In the Beginning,” which entails a verse-by-verse study of the first three chapters of Genesis.
+Come join us on a theological and historical journey through the Psalms.
+This summer, starting June 1, we will explore the various types of Psalms as well as a sampling of specific texts.
+Expect to be impacted and challenged intellectually, spiritually and emotionally as this study deepens our connection to God and strengthens our Christian faith.
 Enjoy some deep study, warm fellowship and a bit of humor with people who love God and His word.
 For adults of any age.

 Led by Joel Friesen